-1 In the Assets docker, click a thumbnail.

-- 2 Click the Import button and choose one of the following commands: - Import and link inserts the file as a linked object - Import at original position lets you place a vector graphic at the original position where it was created relative to the page.
-The graphic is placed as an embedded object. - Import inserts the file as an embedded object - 3 Follow the onscreen instructions.
+- In the Assets docker, click a thumbnail. - 2 Click the Import button and choose one of the following commands: - Import and link inserts a bitmap image as a linked object - Import inserts the file as an embedded object - 3 Follow the onscreen instructions.

-You can also insert a file into an active document as an embedded object by dragging the file from the viewing pane to the active document.
+You can also insert a file into an active document as an embedded object by dragging the file from the viewing pane to the active